marqo-ai/getting_started_marqo_cloud/e-commerce-demo/README.md

 | I have a gala coming up | | |
 | Some shoes that I can skateboard in | converse | |

+This demo also includes a favourting system.
+Any text or images that you favourite will be added to all queries.
+Favouriting more things gives you more of an average across the items.
+Favouriting lots of images may slow down your search on a CPU inference node.

+You can also edit the weights assigned to each part of the search via the search settings menu.
+This will let you experiment with the behaviour of the search.

 ### Customise (optional)

 We can make changes to the code to change how the search behaves.
 In this section we will list some changes that you can experiment with the customise the search, changes to the backend code will automatically update the server.